 Step 1: Clean ’em up

 The first step is to prep the nails, starting with a quick clean-up of the cuticles.
 I’ll grab one of my favorite cuticle softeners/removers – either Julep’s Vanish or this one from Sally Hansen – add a drop on each nail, massage the drops in, and then gently push back the cuticles using my own nails (I feel like that gives me the most control versus all the tools they have out there).
-It instantly dissolves any skin that’s grow up on my nail and makes the rest softer and easier to push back.
+The solutions instantly dissolve any skin that’s grown over my nail, while making the rest softer and easier to push back.
 I don’t typically cut them since the cuticles are there for a reason – to protect your nails and reduce the risk of infections – however I will trim any loose skin around the sides with tiny scissors.

 Step 2: Trim & file

-Next, I’ll do the ushe – a good trim with my favorite nail clippers that I picked up on Amazon.
+Next, I’ll do the usual – a good trim with my favorite nail clippers that I picked up on Amazon.
 Boy do they beat out all the ones I’ve ever bought from a drugstore.
 They feel solid, the top knobby thing doesn’t detached every time I take them out, and the cutters are straight, sharp and cut cleanly with little force.
 Yes, a new pair of cutters can be life changing (at least during our manis). 😛

 To smooth out the edges, I’ll use one of the best gifts my Grandma ever gifted me (in terms of what I ended up using the most throughout the years) – a diamond nail file.
 Before, I used to use those cheaper, rougher files that felt like sandpaper.
 They’d tug and pull on my nail and never quite give me a smooth edge.
 The diamond file on the other hand, files super finely and smooths in seconds, plus they seem to last forever (I’d had mine for 7+ years).

 Step 3: Buff